 14 FAM 721 DIPLOMATIC POUCH POLICY

-a.
-Items are sent in the diplomatic pouch solely at the risk of the sender.
-The Department assumes no responsibility for loss of or damage to items sent via diplomatic pouch.
+b.
+Items sent in the diplomatic pouch are solely at the risk of the sender.
+The Department assumes no responsibility for loss of or damage to items sent via the diplomatic pouch.
 Registry, insurance, and other special postal services are not permitted by the U.S. Postal Service (USPS) when mail is forwarded to a final destination by diplomatic pouch.
 See 14 FAM 723.2, paragraph c, for packaging standards.

-b.
+c.
 The Vienna Convention on Diplomatic Relations and international law limit the use of diplomatic pouches to diplomatic documents and articles intended for official use.
-The Department permits authorized pouch users at some posts to use diplomatic pouches to transmit limited amounts of personal mail (see 14 FAM 724 and 14 FAM 740).
+The Department permits authorized pouch users at some posts to use diplomatic pouches to transmit limited amounts of personal items (see 14 FAM 724 and 14 FAM 740).

-c.
-The USPS recognizes the Department as the agent for addressees and considers mail “delivered” to addressee upon delivery to the Department, at which point the mail passes outside of USPS control and is no longer defined as mail.
-The USPS Domestic Mail Manual, Section 703, paragraph 3.1.2, recognizes that the Department has the authority to open and inspect all mail sent to it for transmission abroad to determine whether the items meet Department and all other standards.
-Mail that does not comply may be returned to the USPS for return to sender.
+d.
+The USPS recognizes the Department of State as the agent for addressees and considers mail “delivered” to addressee upon delivery to the Department, at which point the mail passes outside of USPS control and is no longer defined as mail, it is defined as an "item."
+The USPS Domestic Mail Manual, Section 703, paragraph 3.1.2, recognizes that the Department has the authority to open and inspect all mail sent to it for transmission abroad to determine whether the item meets the Department's standards.
+Mail that does not comply may be returned to sender through USPS.

 b.
 Article 27(3) of the Vienna Convention on Diplomatic Relations (VCDR) requires that “the diplomatic bag shall not be opened or detained.”
 This provision precludes the inspection of pouch contents, including by x-ray examination, whether pouches are entering or leaving the host country.
-With regard to outgoing pouches, the International Civil Aviation Organization guidance clearly states that its baggage screening requirements do not “require or authorize the screening of diplomatic bags by x-ray or any method inconsistent with the VCDR.”
-Posts should under no circumstances allow host-government officials to x-ray or otherwise inspect or open a diplomatic pouch (see 14 FAH-4 H-235 for procedures to be followed for unclassified pouches and 14 FAH-4 H-245 for procedures for classified pouches).
+With regard to outgoing pouches, guidance from the International Civil Aviation Organization clearly states that its baggage screening requirements do not “require or authorize the screening of diplomatic bags by x-ray or any method inconsistent with the VCDR.”
+Therefore, posts must not allow host-government officials to x-ray, inspect or open a diplomatic pouch (see 14 FAH-4 H-235 for procedures for unclassified pouches and 14 FAH-4 H-245 for procedures for classified pouches).

 c.
-The standard pouch colors and their limitations on use are:
+The standard pouch colors and their limitations for use are:

-(2) White canvas or nylon bags that are used for unclassified pouches; and
+(2) White canvas or nylon bags are used for unclassified pouches; and

-(3) Gray/black plastic bags that are used for unclassified pouches but are limited in the number of dispatches.
+(3) Gray/black plastic bags are used for unclassified pouches and limited in the number of dispatches.

 d.
 U.S. Postal Service (USPS) mailbags must not be used for diplomatic pouch shipments.